Your rights, responsibilities, privacy and personal information

 "I got my letter in August and like a lot of women, l just said 'Oh, I'll get to that' and, like a lot of women, I hadn't got to it. l hadn't made the appointment"

 It was only by chance that Doyle followed up on the letter, almost five weeks after it arrived in the post.
-"I was in the city, I had time to kill and thought I would go do some shopping but there is one of the BreastScreen SA clinics at the bottom of David Jones, so I thought rather than go and spend money, I'll pop in and see if they could fit me in
+"I was in the city, I had time to kill and thought I would go do some shopping but there is one of the BreastScreen SA clinics at the bottom of David Jones, so I thought rather than go and spend money, I'll pop in and see if they could fit me in anyway," she said.

 "I went in and said 'Look, I'm sorry, I've got my letter it's at home, but I don't have an appointment - is there anything you can do today?'
 They told me to come back in 15 minutes and they would squeeze me in.
 "I didn't think another thing about it because I've done about five of them now.
 I actually forgot about it and then l got a phone call saying there was an anomaly."
 That anomaly meant Doyle was needed to go back for a more intensive scan.